kenfehling/django-micro-cms-ssg/README.md

 ### Without Docker ###
 This script will install all dependencies and setup the database.

-Note: It doesn't create a virtualenv so you should do that if you want.
+Note: It doesn't create a virtual environment so you should do that if you want.
 ```
 bash scripts/init.sh
 ```